-The Chaplain’s Colloquia series runs throughout the year.
-It is an opportunity to discuss broad and interesting subjects and how they intersect matters of faith and spirituality.
+We have just one Colloquium this term due to exam commitments.
 Anyone interested in the theme or any of the speakers is warmly invited.
-Faith of any kind is definitely not a pre-requisite.
-On each occasion, the speakers lead discussion from their varied viewpoints for 30-40 minutes in the Lecture Theatre, then there is further informal conversation in the Bastion over cheese and wine.
+The speakers lead discussion from their varied viewpoints for 30-40 minutes in the Lecture Theatre, then there is further informal conversation in the Bastion over cheese and wine.
 Non-alcoholic drinks are also served.
 Beginning at about 8.30pm, the evenings finish at about 10pm.

-Thursday 9 February Intelligence 8.30pm, Ship Street Centre
+Tuesday 9 May Blood and Faith 8.30pm, Ship Street Centre

 Scriptural Reasoning is a practice of inter-faith reading where people of all faiths gather and reflect on short passages from their scriptures together.
-It is a worldwide movementwww.scripturalreasoning.org recently started in Oxford.
+It is a worldwide movement www.scripturalreasoning.org recently started in Oxford.
 There is sometimes overlap between texts where different faiths share their Scriptures.
-We meet in the Harold Wilson Room on Wednesdays 1.00-2.00pm.
+We meet in the Harold Wilson Room on Mondays 1.00-2.00pm.
 The texts given here are listed as Jewish; Christian; Muslim but they may be read in any order.
+This is just a selection for prior study as required.
 Additional texts may be provided on the day.

 Kosher food and vessels will be available for all to share.

 24 April Private Prayer 1 Samuel 1:10-11; Matthew 6:5-15; Qur’an 2:186

 1 May Public Prayer Deuteronomy 31:10; Acts 2:1-21; Qur’an 3:104

 8 May Conversion and Proselytising Ruth 1:16; Matthew 28:16-20; Qu’ran 22:67